British Ambassador to United Arab Emirates

 For information on how to apply for your first passport or renew an existing passport, please visit the Overseas passport section of this website.
 Please note that our Embassies cannot deal with individual enquiries about passport applications.

-For information on whether you require a visa for the United Kingdom and how to apply, please visit the following website: UK Border Agency website.
-Visas.
+This Embassy does not deal with visa matters.
+For information on whether you need a visa to travel to the United Kingdom and how to apply, please visit UK Visas & Immigration.

 Knowing what your options are if you would like to Get married overseas.